June 28, 2023

 But what was the rush?
 We weren’t like all the thru-hikers who were trying to squeeze 2,650 miles in before the season ended.
 We lived locally.
 We could 100% afford to pick the best part of summer to hike this next section.
 We didn’t have to “embrace the suck” and hike in the crazy snow.

 And with that, we agree to change our plans.
-We would hike another 36.5 miles to Fish Lake and then head home to until the next section of trail thawed out.
-And hopefully, that temporary pause would let my toes heal enough that I could enjoy those upcoming miles on the PCT to their fullest!
+We would hike another 36.5 miles to Fish Lake and then head home until the next section of trail thawed out.
+Hopefully, that temporary pause would also let my toes heal enough that I could enjoy those upcoming miles on the PCT to their fullest!